Ceciliogq/ceciliogq.github.io/_posts/2021-07-12-git-cheatsheet.md

 - `git rm filename`  remove a file and put the change in the staged area.
 - Both need to do commit afterwards

+- Move local changes to another branch.
+I did some changes but then realized they were in the incorrect branch.
+Stash the local changes, move to the correct branch, and pop them.
+    - `git stash`
+    - `git checkout >correct-branch>`
+    - `git stash pop`

 ## git commit

 - `git commit -m "Commit message" filename`  Will commit the added changes in filename.
 This will only in your local repo not yet on the internet.
 Without -m will promt you to write a log message.
 If the message contains '#number', it will link to the issue 'number'